Uber announced a new ride type that allows minors to take an Uber ride without being accompanied by an adult.

 - What’s the difference between the Uber ride types?

-You may begin to see ride requests with a ‘teen’ label.
+Ride requests from approved teen riders have a ‘teen’ label.
 The passenger will be a minor aged 13–17 who was authorized by a parent or guardian to ride alone.

-Parents will be able to track the ride in their own Uber app, and they will be able to contact you.
+Parents can track the ride in their own Uber app and they will be able to contact you via text or phone.
 If you get a call during a ride with a teen driver, it is probably from a parent.

-Teens with approved teen accounts can bring other teens along with them as long as they are 13 or older.
+Teens with approved teen accounts can bring other teens along with them as long as they are 13 or older with permission from their own parents or guardians.

-Uber says that other teen riders must have permission to ride, but there is no in-app feature or other mechanism to prove that the other teen riders have permission.
+Although Uber says that other teen riders must have permission to ride, there is no in-app feature or other mechanism to prove that the other teen riders have permission.

 Protect yourself with the audio recording option